Presidency of Ulysses S. Grant: Treaty of Washington

-Korea
+Korean Expedition 1871

-transported troops in Admiral John Rodgers' assault on the Korean forts.
+transported troops in Admiral John Rodgers's assault on the Korean forts.

 In 1871, the Grant administration sought to open Korea and the United States in a trade agreement.
 In May 1871, the U.S. Minister to China ordered a squadron of Navy ships to Seoul to pressure the Korean government to sign a trade treaty with the United States, similar to opening up trade with Japan in 1854, by Commodore Matthew Perry.
 The Koreans resisted and sent a fleet of ships to block the entrance of the Han River to prevent the U.S. Navy from reaching Seoul.
 On May 30, 1871, Rear Admiral John Rodgers with a fleet of five ships, part of the Asiatic Squadron, arrived at the mouth of the Salee River below Seoul.
 The Koreans fired on the U.S. ships with little damage done.
 Rogers demanded an apology from the Koreans and open trade negotiations, but the Koreans refused to comply.
 On June 10, Rogers attacked and destroyed several Korean forts.
 This attack was called the Battle of Ganghwa, which resulted in 250 Koreans and three Americans killed.
 The Koreans still refused to negotiate, and the American fleet sailed away.
 The Koreans refer to this 1871 U.S. military action as Shinmiyangyo.
 Grant defended Rogers in his third annual message to Congress in December 1871.